pokemon-speedrunning/speedrun-routes/docs/gen-1/yellow/main-nsc/README.md

     - use this to troubleshoot your failed manips

 ## Forest mart
-- Buy 1 Bike in slot3
+- Buy 90x Bike
-- Buy 1 ABCDEF... glitch item in slot2
-- Backout once, open the BUY menu again, scroll down
+- scroll down
-- Once you scroll past 4 HP-UP, there are 4 click item
+- Once you see COIN CASE on top, there are 4 click item
-  - click items require pressing B **once** whenever its name prints to continue scrolling.
+  - click items require pressing B **once** whenever its name prints to continue scrolling
-- Buy x90 Master Balls from the second Master Ball stack
 - Buy 30x 5f
 - Buy 1 Repel
+  - same slot you bought 5f from
+- Buy 1 ABCDEF... glitch item
+  - 1 slot above the repel you just bought
+- close the mart (there's 1 click item you need to press B multiple times)
-- Buffer right to move a tile, then open the menu and use the repel
+- Buffer right to move a tile
    - going down immediately will crash the game
-- Exit and hop on bike
+- Exit and repel, then hop on bike

 ## Ace
-- Walk along this path https://gunnermaniac.com/pokeworld?map=1#53/133/DDDDDDDDDDDDDDDDDRRRRDDDDDDDDDDDDDDDRDDDDDDDDDDDDDLLDLLLLLLLLLLLLLLLLLLL
+- Walk along this path https://gunnermaniac.com/pokeworld?map=1#53/133/DDDDDDDDDDDDDDDDDRRRRDDDDDDDDDDDDDDDRDDDDDDDDDDDDDDDLLLULLLLLLLLLLLLLLLLLLLL
-- come to a complete stop, then move right https://gunnermaniac.com/pokeworld?map=1#37/179/RRRRR
+- come to a complete stop, then move right https://gunnermaniac.com/pokeworld?map=1#35/179/RRRRRRR
   - this is needed to have 22(0x16) repel steps remaining.
 You can actually turn frame anywhere but just remember to only do it once.
-- Open the bag and swap the first glitch item
+- Open the bag and scroll to the bottom, so the menu looks like this:
+  - 5f
-  - which now reads as "4{}{}}{}{}4"
+  - "4{}{}}{}{}4"
-- with 5f
+  - CANCEL
-- now flash the glitch item you just swapped, cursor will reset on 5f
+- flash the glitch item you just swapped, cursor will reset on 5f
-  - warning: make sure 5f is on the top visible slot before flashing.
 - use 5f, mash for a bit (you are clearing invisible textboxes) then run away from metapod.
 - if all was done correctly, you will warp to HoF